biostat0903/PGSFusion/README.md

 The user can use the server to visit the website: [http://www.pgsfusion.net/#/](http://www.pgsfusion.net/#/)

 ## PGSFusion pipeline
-+ <strong>Processing UKBB data</strong><br>
+### UKBB data
++ We select 139 quantitative traits (i.e. 62 Anthropometric traits, 65 Blood and Unrine Test traits and 12 Other traits) and 63 binary traits (i.e. 14 Cancers, 44 Non-cancer Diseases, and 5 Non-diseases). <br>
-We used UKBB data to build the validation set and test set.
-Two sets consist of 50,000 European indiciduals.
-Four methode, including CT, lassosum2, LDrped2 and DBSLMM, need validation set. <br>
++ We used UKBB data to build the reference panel, validation set and test set.
+For EUR reference panels, we used 2,000 EUR individuals in UKBB.
+For AFR and EAS, we used corresponding individuals in 1000 Genome Project.
+For EUR test set, we selected 50,000 individuals in UKBB.
+For AFR and EAS, we selected all the corresponding samples in UKBB. <br>
+### PGS methods
-+ <strong>PGS methods</strong><br>
++ We construct
-We integrated 16 PGS methods, including single-trait, multiple-trait, annotation-based and cross-ancestry methods. <br>
++ We integrated 16 PGS methods, including single-trait, multiple-trait, annotation-based and cross-ancestry methods. <br>
 + <strong>PGS application</strong><br>
 We provided two applications: i) prediction performance evaluation; ii) interaction analysis. <br>